The $24 Plan That Quietly Costs You $400

 Includes subscription, common add-ons, separate website where needed, and processing fees on $15,000/month revenue.

 The price gap between SpaSphere and budget tools shrinks dramatically when you add processing fees, required add-ons, and separate website costs.
-The difference is roughly $130 to $190/month — and SpaSphere includes treatment programs, SOAP notes, and AI that no other platform offers.
+The difference is roughly $130 to $190/month — and SpaSphere includes treatment plans, SOAP notes, and AI that no other platform offers.

 Skin SOAP notes create clinical continuity that builds client trust and retention.
 Clients who see their progress documented across sessions rebook at higher rates.